jxiao1/documents/docs/python/python_data_models.rst

 The start index for all Sequences is 0, and -1 is means the last one.

 Immutable sequences: string, unicode, tuple
-Mutable sequences: list, byte array,
+Mutable sequences: list, byte array

 (1, ) # If there is only one item in the tuple

-The key of dictionary must can not be changed, for example: ``int, float, string, tuple``.
+The key of dictionary must can not be changed, for example:
+``int, float, string, tuple, frozenset``.
 But the value of dictionary can be any data type.

 .. note::